criteo/coding-dojo/mastermind/README.md

 Nb: in this dojo we assume that a combination is made of 4 token, and a choice of 6 color per tokens.

-Overview of the provide code
+Overview of the provided code
 ============================

 In order to get up to speed quickly we provide some code: